myflashlab/facebook-ANE/README.md

 ![Facebook SDK ANE](http://www.myflashlabs.com/wp-content/uploads/2015/11/product_adobe-air-ane-extension-facebook-595x738.jpg)

 # Tech Details
-* When compiling on Android, sometimes, randomly you may see a compilation error!
+* When compiling on Android, rarely, randomly you may see a compilation error!
 Just try again and it will be fine.
-It's a bug on Adobe's side as explained here https://forums.adobe.com/thread/1948895
+It's a bug on Adobe's side as [explained here](https://forums.adobe.com/thread/1948895)
-* If you are compiling with iOS SDK V9 i.e Adobe Air SDK 20.x.x you have to whitelist facebook app access. if you don't, Safari will open instead of the facebook app.
-If you are compiling with lower versions of Adobe Air SDK, this won't be a problem.
-To know how to whitelist Facebook in your app manifest, read the manifest setting above or read here for more information: http://www.myflashlabs.com/adobe-air-facebook-sdk-opens-in-safari-problem-in-ios-9
+* From V4.11.0 of this ANE, Facebook is forcing Safari View Controller (SVC) instead of fast-app-switching (FAS) for the iOS side.
+[Read the official blog about this](https://developers.facebook.com/blog/post/2015/10/29/Facebook-Login-iOS9/)

 # Tutorials
 [How to embed ANEs into **FlashBuilder**, **FlashCC** and **FlashDevelop**](https://www.youtube.com/watch?v=Oubsb_3F3ec&list=PL_mmSjScdnxnSDTMYb1iDX4LemhIJrt1O)